Contest may send rapper Pitbull to Alaska Wal-Mart

 The Wal-Mart on the island of Kodiak, which can only be reached by plane or ferry, had more than 60,000 "likes" by Thursday, which Wal-Mart spokeswoman Sarah Spencer said puts it in the lead.
 She could not say which Wal-Mart was in second place.

-"If they do win, he is definitely headed there," she said of the city of Kodiak, 250 miles south of Anchorage.
+"If they do win, he is definitely headed there," she said of the city of Kodiak, 250 miles (402 km) south of Anchorage.
 The borough that includes Kodiak has a population of 13,592.

 The contest, co-sponsored by Wal-Mart and Sheets Energy Strips, began on June 18 and runs until July 15.
 It promised the most-liked store would receive a visit and concert by the rapper, prompting an online campaign to send him to remote Kodiak.